Aerial Arts vs Aerial Yoga - The Difference and A Beginner's Guide to Aerial Fitness

 If you’re not too aware of what aerial is just yet (and you will be after you’re done reading this), it refers to any apparatus that’s hung in the air.
 That’s right - in an aerial class, you get exercise while also being suspended in the air!
 Because of this unique feature of aerial as a form of exercise, many are keen to give it a go - as they should be, because there’s nothing quite more liberating than swinging around, upside down!

 One of the most frequently asked questions we get asked about aerial fitness is the difference between the two types; aerial arts and aerial yoga.
 Unsure which one to try out for yourself?
-Read on as the team from Aerial Fitness Studio help to break it down for you!
+In this article, we help break it down for you!

 Aerial yoga makes use of suspended hammocks to strengthen and stretch the body through a flow of different asanas.
 If you’re a regular yogi, you may find some of the poses you do in an aerial yoga class looking and feeling pretty familiar to the ones that you'll have done in your traditional yoga practices and classes - the only difference being that you’re doing it with the support of a piece of fabric hanging from the ceiling!